ClimateImpactLab/impact-calculations/docs/aggregator.md

  - `infix`: A label inserted before the term `-levels` and `-aggregated`, to distinguish multiple weighting schemes.
+ - `timeout`: The number of hours to allow the process to work, before considering a directory abandoned (default: 24).

 Filtering Targets (also Optional):